 - Create new globally themed courses, ranging from Arabic, business Chinese, Persian, immigration and cultural identity to peace and popular culture in Pakistan and Afghanistan.

 - Offset federal funding cuts of 47-55 percent to UNC’s acclaimed Area Studies Centers in the College of Arts & Sciences, which provide funding for foreign language instruction, the expansion of library collections and research awards for faculty.

 - Co-sponsor 17 lectures and programs on topics such as Arctic sovereignty issues, the Arab Spring, trends in the European Union and UNC’s new two-year, pan-university theme: Water in Our World.

-- Develop strategic partnerships with leading international institutions, including King’s College London, National University of Singapore, China’s Peking University and Tsinghua University, the University of San Francisco de Quito in Ecuador, and the Ministry of Health in Malawi.
+- Develop strategic partnerships with leading international institutions, including King’s College London, National University of Singapore, Eberhard Karls University of Tübingen in Germany, Peking University in China, the University of San Francisco de Quito in Ecuador, and UNC’s global health partnerships in Malawi and Zambia.